nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 In this case, we're trying to use `+=` on a `list<int>::iterator`, but `list<int>::iterator` is a bidirectional iterator, so it doesn't support `+=`.
 Although we know that the `typeid` test will always fail for `list<int>::iterators`, but compilers are obliged to make sure that all source code is valid, even if it's not executed, and “`iter += d`” isn't valid when `iter` isn't a random access iterator.

+Contrast this with the traits-based TMP solution, where code for different types is split into separate functions, each of which uses only operations applicable to the types for which it is written.

-### loops in TMP
+### 48.1 loops in TMP

-TMP has no real looping construct, so the effect of loops is accomplished via recursion -- *recursive template instantiations*
+Item 47 shows how `if...else` conditionals in TMP are expressed via templates and template specializations.
+For another glimpse into how things work in TMP, let's look at loops.
+TMP has no real looping construct, so the effect of loops is accomplished via recursion.
+Even the recursion isn't the normal kind, however, because TMP loops don't involve recursive function calls, they involve **<font color='red'>recursive template instantiations</font>**.

-TMP factorial computation:
+Let's begin with the TMP factorial computation:

 ```c++
 template<unsigned n> // general case: the value of Factorial<n> is n times the value of Factorial<n-1>